AlexGagne/haskell-happstack-website/README.md

 # Haskell Happstack Personal Website
 This website is my attempt at creating a website and server in Haskell on Heroku.
-It uses @begriffs's Haskell buildpack and is largely inspired by https://github.com/tel/happstack-heroku-test
+It uses @begriffs's Haskell buildpack available here : https://github.com/begriffs/heroku-buildpack-ghc

 ## Building on a local machine